CIA nominee offered to withdraw over interrogation program

 Haspel, one official said, was wary of suffering the same fate as failed veterans affairs nominee Ronny Jackson and of dredging up the CIA's troubled past.
 She took over last month as the acting CIA director after the previous director, Mike Pompeo, was sworn in as secretary of state.

-After Haspel's offer to withdraw, White House aides worked to reassure her that she had the president's support.
+After her offer to withdraw, White House aides worked to reassure her that she had the president's support.

 As with other nominations, this one hit a roadblock but is back on track, said a third administration official familiar with the effort to get her confirmed.